Sree-Vandana/PortlandStateJavaSummer2020/phonebill/src/main/resources/edu/pdx/cs410J/sreev2/README.txt

 This is a README file!

 Name: Sree Vandana Nadipalli
-Project 2: phonebill
+Project 3: phonebill

-This Project2 phonebill is an extention of project1.
-One Additional Option is provided, "-textFile fileName" using which the user can store the phone calls in a file, unlike project1
+This Project3 phonebill is an extention of project2.
+One Additional Option is provided, "-pretty (prettyfile/-)" using which the user can store the phone bill in a file, which is easy to read.

-So, the usage becomes.
+The usage becomes.
 java -jar target/phonebill-Summer2020.jar \
 [options] <args>
-[options] = [-textFile fileName -print -README] they can appear in any order but the fileName must be given after -textFile option only.
+[options] = [-textFile fileName -print -pretty (prettyFile/-) -README] they can appear in any order but the fileName must be given after -textFile option only.
 <args> are in this order
-<customerName>  <callerNumber>  <calleeNumber>  <start Date>  <start time>  <end Date>  <end time>
+<customerName>  <callerNumber>  <calleeNumber>  <start Date>  <start time>  <end Date> <AM/PM> <end time> <AM/PM>

+while all the options functionalities remain same as project 2. there is some aditional functionality provided by -pretty option.

 When -README switch is selected, irrespective of any argument or switch given or not, the program displays the README.txt file describing the functionality of the program and does not perform any other operations.